 |Sales Price of A Ltd.||INR 36,000||INR 52,000|

 |Other Expenses incurred by A Ltd||INR 500||INR 800|

 Calculation of Arm’s length price

-With Cost Plus Method, you emphasize on costs of the supplier of goods or services in the controlled transaction.
+With the Cost Plus Method, you emphasize on costs of the supplier of goods or services in the controlled transaction.
 Once you’re aware of the costs, you need to add a markup.
 This markup must reflect the profit for the associated enterprise on basis of risks and functions performed.
 The result is the arm’s length price.

-Example: Associated Enterprise-A, a computer manufacturer in Thailand, manufactures under a contract for Associated Enterprise B. Associated Enterprise B would instruct Associated Enterprise-A about quantity and quality of computers to be manufactured.
+Example: Associated Enterprise-A, a computer manufacturer in Thailand, manufactures under a contract for Associated Enterprise B. Associated Enterprise B would instruct Associated Enterprise-A about the quantity and quality of computers to be manufactured.

-Let’s assume that Cost of goods sold is INR 50,000.
+Let’s assume that the Cost of goods sold is INR 50,000.
 Also, assume that the arm’s length markup which Associated Enterprise-A should earn is 40%.

 There are quite a few problems associated with the transfer prices.
 Some of these issues include:

 The above transactions would be treated as Specified Domestic Transactions only if the aggregate value of such transactions exceeds INR 5 crore.